AlifCor/media-focus/process_book/ProcessBook.md

 ![alt text](images/barchart_root_events.png)

 This way we can have much more details about the root events

+### The tutorial
+We added a simple "tutorial" consisting of popups which open as the user navigates the visualization and explain what is what.

 ## Final remarks
 As the data we display needs to be online and the whole data weighted over 200 GB, we had to select a small interval of data to keep and display.
 We chose to keep the events that happened between November 20th and December 19th 2017.
 Moreover, we had to limit the maximum aggregate size to 3 days.
 That means that the user will be able to see 3 days of events at most at the same time.
 We chose to set this limit because it took too long to process a bigger amount of data for the user experience to be enjoyable.